tidyverse/tidyverse.org/content/blog/magrittr-2-0/index.md

 This last and likely final version of magrittr resolves the longstanding issues of overhead and backtrace footprint.
 It also makes the magrittr pipe more compatible with a native pipe that will probably be included in the next version of R.

 This version of magrittr has been completely rewritten in C to give better backtraces and much improved performance.
-It also uses a different approach in order to support laziness: this enables new uses of the pipe, and ensures magrittr is as similar as possible to the future base pipe.
-Our analysis and testing suggests that the new version should be a drop in replacement, but we'd really like you to try it out and give us some feedback before we submit to CRAN.
+It also uses a different approach in order to support laziness.
+This enables new uses of the pipe, and ensures magrittr is as similar as possible to the future base pipe.
+Our analysis and testing suggests that the new version should be a drop-in replacement, but we'd really like you to try it out and give us some feedback before we submit to CRAN.
 You can install the development version from GitHub with:

 <div class="highlight">

 <pre class='chroma'><code class='language-r' data-lang='r'><span class='c'># install.packages("remotes")</span>
-<span class='k'>remotes</span>::<span class='nf'><a href='https://remotes.r-lib.org/reference/install_github.html'>install_github</a></span>(<span class='s'>"magrittr"</span>)</code></pre>
+<span class='k'>remotes</span>::<span class='nf'><a href='https://remotes.r-lib.org/reference/install_github.html'>install_github</a></span>(<span class='s'>"tidyverse/magrittr"</span>)</code></pre>

 </div>